Last Modified: 10/31/2011

 Finding Providers

 It is important to keep up-to-date information for health care providers, audiologists, and interventionist.
-Some EHDI sites keep list while others have created an interactive application to search for providers.
+Some EHDI sites have PDFs that list their facilities which provide these services while other sites either use the EHDI Pals or have created an interactive application to search for providers.

-PA EHDI website allows its users to access Finding an Audiologist information by choosing a region and county to identify local audiologists.
+PA EHDI website allows its users to access Finding an Audiologist information with a distance from a zip code.